 Status quo issued on Salim Prodhan’s candidature

-The chamber judge fixed May 5 for further hearing on the petition, Habibur's lawyer Khurshid Alam Khan told The Daily Star.
+The chamber judge fixed May 5 for further hearing on the petition, Habibur's lawyer Khurshid Alam Khan told The Daily Star yesterday.

 He said the EC cannot allocate election symbol to Prodhan till May 5 following the order.